 Where to start when creating your plant-based Thanksgiving?
 Think about some of your favorite hearty fall foods: Apples.
 Pomegranates.
 Potatoes.
 Sweet Potatoes.
 Nuts.
 Figs. The list goes on, and we’ve got appetizers, salads, side dishes, and more to match this list.
 All of these recipes will suit the needs of your vegetarian friends.
 In addition, most fit in the “vegan” or “vegan-friendly” categories.
 (In other words, they can easily be adapted to fit vegan standards.)

+Let’s start this category with a hearty salad.
 Hearty salads are such a great choice for Thanksgiving.
 They’re the perfect way to bring together lots of flavors in one healthful bowl.
+This Cauliflower Date Pistachio Salad, garnished with mint and dill leaves, is a perennial favorite.

 We also love, love, love this Fig Millet Kale Salad.
 When you add in a hearty grain like millet, it’s really the only course you need.

-The “Side Dishes that Can Become Main Dishes” category begins with this amazing Sweet Potato Side Dish with Pomegranate and Red Walnut.
+Next, check out these colorful and dramatic Sweet Potatoes with Pomegranate and Red Walnut.
 This dish is so warm in reds, oranges, and browns that it will fit in perfectly at your Thanksgiving table.
 It’s vegetarian and vegan-friendly (you can tweak it to substitute for the butter and honey).

 You know we love quinoa, so we’re happy to share two favorite quinoa recipes.
-First, see this Quinoa Stuffing with Dates and Walnuts.
+First, we have this Quinoa Stuffing with Dates and Walnuts.
+The dates are a nice sweet-but-not-too-sweet addition to this hearty stuffing.

 And last but not least, here’s a sentimental favorite of ours: Quince Quinoa.
 Of course we love it because the combination of quince and quinoa and cranberries tastes great.
 But you also have to love any dish that has not one but two “q’s.”